rolling-scopes-school/tasks/tasks/webdev-en.md

   - Interactive navigation bar.
 The first item should be highlighted
   - The logo is centered.
   - The header doesn't have any special positional behaviors.
 If you scroll through the page, the header is no longer visible
+  - The background image should be placed behind the text. (the navbar gets it's black color from the background, not explicitly set to black)

+2. #### *Your Life* block
+  - The get started button should be interactive.
+  - Social icons should be interactive
   - The background image should be placed behind the text.
   - There should be one `<h1>` element on the entire page.
 The placement of it up to you.
 It should have the 'Your life is webdev' text inside of it.

-2. #### *Your Life* block
-  - The get started button should be interactive.
-  - Social icons should be interactive
-  - The background image should be placed behind the text.

 3. #### *Rappresent* block
 - The text box contains important text in bold.
 You need to use an appropriate semantic element.